ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 ***Retrieval Metrics:***

+Pre-requirements: Dataset of queries collected from experts and list of N most relevant chunks for each of the query.

 **d.
 Recall@k**

 It determines how many relevant results from all existing relevant results for the query are returned in the retrieval step, where K is the number of results considered, a hyperparameter of the model.

-If the answer will be generated based only on one document, Mean Reciprocal Rank (MRR) could be used.
+**e.
+Normalized discounted cumulative gain (NDCG)** NDCG is a metric that calculates the average of DCGs for a given set of results, which is a measure of the sum of relevance scores taken from the first N results divided by the ideal DCG.
+In its turn, DCG is the sum of relevance scores among the first N results in the order of decreasing relevance.

 ***Answer Generation Metrics:***

-**e.
-Answer Relevance Score**
+**f.
+Average Relevance Score**

 Measures how well the generated answers match the context and query.
-It could be a binary value (relevant/irrelevant) or a score from 1 to 5.

-**f.
+There are several approaches to calculate that metric:
+- automatically with framework (detailed description provided in section IV.
+Validation Schema)
+- with other llms paper to consider https://arxiv.org/pdf/2305.06311
+- manually based on experts output (approach is provided in section IX.
+Measuring and reporting)

+**g.
 Hallucination Rate**

 As one of the requirements is to avoid hallucinating, it is possible to calculate the percentage of incorrect or fabricated information in the generated answers.

-**g.
+How to calculate:

+- Manually: prepare dataset of queries (including queries without answer in dataset)  + expected responses; calculate by comparing expected response to provided
+- Finetune smaller llms to detect hallucination
+- Add guardrails  https://github.com/NVIDIA/NeMo-Guardrails - it will not only improve reponse, but also helps to calculate amount of times, model attempts to hallucinate

+**h.
 Clarification Capability**

+Pre-requirements: Dataset of queries (ideally with unambiguous answer) + expected response, domain experts to evaluate the metric manually.

-As one of the requirements is the ability to automatically request more details if an insufficient answer is generated, the average number of interactions or follow-up questions needed to clarify or correct an answer could be calculated to measure clarification capability.
-This metric helps to check the system’s ability to provide comprehensive answers initially or minimize the number of interactions needed for detalization.
+As one of the requirements is the ability to automatically request more details if an insufficient answer is generated, the average number of interactions or follow-up questions needed to clarify or correct an answer could be calculated to measure clarification capability and average relevance of follow-up questions.
+This metric helps to check the system’s ability to provide comprehensive answers initially or minimise the number of interactions needed for detalization.

-**h.
-Consistency**

-Measures the consistency of answers across different versions of the same or related document/same or related query.
-Consistent answers indicate reliability and stability of the information provided.

-Metrics to pick:
+*Metrics to pick:*

 A lot of metrics were provided, but it’s a good idea to go in the reverse direction: start from the more general and dive deeper into partial ones only when necessary.
+*TODO*: build hierarchy of metrics

-~~Online metrics of interest during A/B tests are:~~
+*Online metrics of interest during A/B tests are (more details are provided in section IX.
+Measuring and reporting):*

-- ~~Click-through Rate: The ratio of users who click on a retrieved document to the total number of users who view the retrieval results.
-Higher CTR indicates more relevant retrievals.~~
-- ~~Time to Retrieve (TTR)~~
+- Time to Retrieve (TTR)
-- ~~User Satisfaction~~

-**ii.
-Loss Functions**

-As the task consists of several steps, the loss function shall consider all of them.
-An appropriate loss function that combines both retrieval and generation objectives might involve a combination of retrieval loss (e.g., ranking loss for retrieval) and generation loss (e.g., language modeling loss for generation).
-For example, it could be the sum of Cross Entropy Loss and Contrastive Loss.
+- Average Relevance score
+- Average amount of clarification questions
+- Average time of dialogue